Black-Box Identity Testing of Noncommutative Rational Formulas in Deterministic Quasipolynomial Time: Division Algebra Hitting Set for Generalized ABPs over Cyclic Division Algebras

 \section{Division Algebra Hitting Set for Generalized ABPs over Cyclic Division Algebras}

 In this section, we consider generalized ABPs where the coefficients are from a cyclic division algebra.
-We will construct hitting set for such ABPs inside another cyclic division algebra.
+We will construct a hitting set for such ABPs inside another cyclic division algebra.

-\begin{definition}[$D_1$-ABP] Let $D_1=\left({K_1}/{F}, \sigma_1, z\right)$ be a cyclic division algebra of index $\ell_1$.
-We define a $D_1$-ABP as a generalized ABP $\mathcal{A}$ in $\{x_1, x_2, \ldots, x_n\}$ variables (as defined in \cref{genabpdefn}) where each edge is labeled by $\sum_{i=1}^n a_ix_ib_i : a_i, b_i\in D_1$.
-The ABP $\mathcal{A}$ computes a generalized polynomial over $D_1$. \end{definition}
+\begin{definition}[$D$-ABP] Let $D=\left({K}/{F}, \sigma, z\right)$ be a cyclic division algebra of index $\ell$.
+We define a $D$-ABP as a generalized ABP $\mathcal{A}$ in $\{x_1, x_2, \ldots, x_n\}$ variables (as defined in \cref{genabpdefn}) where each edge is labeled by $\sum_{i=1}^n a_ix_ib_i : a_i, b_i\in D$.
+The ABP $\mathcal{A}$ computes a generalized polynomial over $D$. \end{definition}

-One of the key ingredients of the proof is the following theorem which we prove in \cref{appen-div-algebra-hitting-set}.
-Given any prime $\p$, the theorem shows a construction of hitting set for noncommutative ABPs in a cyclic division algebra whose index is a power of $\p$.
+The main result of this section is a hitting set construction inside a cyclic division algebra for such division algebra ABPs.
+A key ingredient is the construction of a hitting set for noncommutative ABPs in a cyclic division algebra whose index is a power of any arbitrary prime $\p$.
+We first present this construction in the next subsection before addressing the general case.